 Colon health is not something people often talk about, and many don't realize how significant it is.
 Yet, colon cancer is the third-leading cause of cancer-related death for men and women in the U.S. One in three people who are diagnosed with colon cancer will die of the disease.
 It's very important to catch colon cancer at early or pre-cancerous stages.
 The earlier we catch these pre-malignant lesions, the better the prognosis.

-If you are still leery of having a colonoscopy, there are less invasive alternatives.
-For example, at-home stool sample tests such as the fecal immunochemical test (FIT) helps identify microscopic blood that may be arising from the lower gastrointestinal tract or the newer stool-based test, most commonly known as Cologuard®, tests for blood and altered DNA in your stool which are associated with the possibility of cancer or pre-cancer.
-When any of these stool tests returns positive, a colonoscopy is always the next recommended step.
-It's recommended you to discuss these and other available colon cancer screening strategies with your healthcare provider.
+If you are still leery of having a colonoscopy, there are less invasive alternatives to screen for colon cancer.
+For example, at-home stool sample tests such as the fecal immunochemical test (FIT) helps identify microscopic blood that may be arising from the lower gastrointestinal tract or the newer stool-based test, most commonly known as Cologuard®, tests for blood and altered DNA in your stool, which are associated with the possibility of cancer or pre-cancer.
+FIT screening is done yearly, but colonoscopies are often recommended every 10 years.

-Who Should be Screened
+Who Should Be Screened For Colon Cancer?

 If you have one first degree relative (parent or sibling) or two second degree relatives (grandparents, aunts or uncles) who have had colon cancer or high risk polyps, you are at a greater risk of developing pre-malignant polyps at an earlier age and should be screened sooner.

 Surveillance strategies are highly individualized.
 It's important to follow up with your doctor after any testing to have a clear plan in place moving forward.
 Talk to your primary care physician or a gastroenterologist about the colon cancer screening options that are available to you.

 Get the facts about colonoscopy.
 Download a free guide or watch a video from one of our experts as they discuss the facts about the screening and its importance in preventing and detecting colorectal cancer in its early stages.